fpirri/gothings-raspi-install/README.md

 At the end you can:
 - Connect via ssh from a PC terminal on the same LAN
    - in terminal you can write:
-        ssh pi@raspberrypi
+        ssh pi@raspberrypi.local

       normally it automatically find the new board on LAN

-   -  If that don't function please try googling 'find your raspberry IP address'  and connect via ssh from terminal: ssh pi@<your IP address>
+   -  If that don't function please try googling 'find your raspberry IP address'  and connect via ssh from terminal:

+          ssh pi@&lt;your IP address&gt;

 - It is **VERY IMPORTANT** that you change your password to a very strong one ...